persalys/persalys/python/doc/developer_manual/validation/validation.rst

   - a message stating the sample contains invalid values should be displayed

+  - right-click on 'Definition' child item of 'importDataModel' item

+    - click Quantile analysis

+      - a message stating the sample contains invalid values should be displayed

   - find the troublesome line at the end of the sample, select it then right-click on it and delete it using the popup menu